 In this blog post you’ll learn how to use Tools.Valarm.net with Eno Scientific Water Well Watch sensors.

-The Eno Scientific sensors are non-contact and use sonic technology.
-You’ll see photos in this example of the Eno Scientific Well Watch 660 Sonic Water Level Indicator.
+These Eno Scientific IoT water sensors are non-contact and use sonic technology.
+You’ll see photos in this story where the Eno Scientific Well Watch 660 Sonic Water Level Indicator is connected to Valarm Tools Cloud.

 There’s also a long PVC pipe plastic pole that can be used for wind surfing… or in this case it’s used to test, verify, and emulate a water well depth of about 7 feet.
 In your deployment the sensors will be sending their sonic pulses down your water wells to measure water levels.
 However, this pipe is a lot more portable and easy to use for showing you how to wire everything up!

 In the photos you’ll see your standard issue Valarm setup with sensor components.
 You’ll see a sensor hub, RS-485 Modbus sensor adapter, 4-20mA sensor adapter, and a relay switch for turning industrial equipment on and off, like pumps, generators, fans, and motors.
-You can use any combination of sensors with Tools.Valarm.net, but you’ll just need a couple key components to monitor water wells with Eno Scientific level sensor hardware.
+You can use any combination of sensors with Tools.Valarm.net like RS-232 sensor adapters with Geokon piezometers, but you’ll just need a couple key components to monitor water wells with Eno Scientific level sensor hardware.

 Here are the key pieces from Shop.Valarm.net that you’ll need for each Eno Scientific Water Well Watch Sensors that you’re monitoring:

 You can choose the power and internet connectivity that work best for your specific deployment scenario.
-Please don’t hesitate to Contact Us at Info@Valarm.net if you’ve got any questions at any time!
+Please don’t hesitate to Talk To Us at Info@Valarm.net if you’ve got any questions at any time!

 To get started make sure you’ve got your Eno Scientific Water Well Watch sensor wired up correctly to your Yoctopuce RS-485 Modbus serial sensor adapter.